Ear to the Ground

 The discussion above does not exhaust the list of changes to the noise assessment process introduced by NPC-300, and surely does not exhaust the issues and questions arising.
 The MOE has scheduled several information sessions in November 2013 for stakeholders, to discuss the implementation of NPC-300 and answer questions.
 We can hope that at a minimum, some of the basic questions will be answered about transitioning from the old guidelines to the new.
 Indeed though, many questions and answers will become clear only as NPC-300 is applied and used across a multitude of projects in future.

-HGC Engineering welcomes questions and comments from all affected stakeholders on these changes.
-We can be reached at answers@hgcengineering.com.
+HGC welcomes questions and comments from all affected stakeholders on these changes.
+We can be reached at answers@hgcacoustics.com.